 Waterfall of Entropy

-It’s more or less implicit that software entropy is mainly caused by the developers themselves.
+Many seem to think that software entropy is mainly caused by the developers themselves.
 They are lazy, they lack skills, especially Benny, the annoying developer you work with.
 He’s asking so many questions!

-I strongly disagree.
 In my experience, the main root cause of software entropy is the management, especially when you’re working in a company adept to the Waterfall Style™.

 Even when it’s really a technical problem, it can always be traced back to management action or inaction.